 The Regional Municipality of York has strong interest in an Open Streets event as it has strong correlation to active and sustainable transportation as well public health.
-Regional staff from the aforementioned areas were involved in the initial working group and may continue to be involved in Vaughan Open Streets Working Group should it be created, There has yet to be an Open Streets event held in York Region.
+Regional staff from the

 Conclusion

 Open Streets involves temporarily making the Streets open to people and closed to cars over a 4-5 hour period.
 Often, organizers will set up activity areas where people can try new things for free.
 The benefits of an Open Streets event including encouraging participants in physical activity which can have long term impacts on their health, environmental benefits from reduced air emissions from cars, offers new economic opportunities for businesses situated along the route, and builds a stronger sense of community, cultural identity, and social engagement by increasing the amount of interaction that occurs between participants of all ages, incomes, occupations, religions, and races.